olooney/oranlooney.com/content/post/jeopardy.md

     Alex's Judgement: Incorrect.
 The correct response is "What is Iraq?"
 Mosul is the second-largest city in Iraq, not Baghdad.

-I didn't explicitly ask it to do that, so I'm not sure if its role playing or if this is just a reflection of the fact that ChatGPT often "over-explains" its answers even when you don't want it to.
+I didn't explicitly ask it to do that, so I'm not sure if it's role playing or if this is just a reflection of the fact that ChatGPT often "over-explains" its answers even when you don't want it to.